 It is noteworthy that floor values are not associated with the ratio of transit commuters and households with no access to private vehicles from the US Census American Community Survey.
 This suggests that these commonly used measures are not adequate for describing essential transit demand during a crisis such as a pandemic.
 These variables may not capture transit dependence since transit commuters during normal times include both choice and dependent riders.
 Also, having at least one vehicle per household does not mean that individuals have ready access to reliable transportation.
 This suggests a need for developing more accurate measure of transit dependency for use in crises.

 The start and end date of transit demand curve, cliff point and floor point, show when discretionary transit demand—people who can work at home or do not work, and people who have other mobility options—started and finished its decline due to COVID-19.
-We moreover compare cliff/floor point with the first day of local community spread and the results shows that people’s response time is not synchronized with the development of the disease.
+We moreover compare cliff/floor point with the first day of local community spread and the results shows that people’s response time is not synchronized with the development of the disease; instead, the cliff point is correlated with the date of declaring state of emergency for each state.
 54% of all transit systems experienced a decline in discretionary travel demand before local community spread started.
-However, this pattern is less sanguine when we factor in incubation lags: the number drops to 24% with the reported median incubation period of 5 days and moreover drops to 5% with the reported maximum incubation period of 14 days.
+However, this pattern is less sanguine when we factor in incubation lags: the number drops to 24% with the reported median incubation period of five days and moreover drops to 5% with the reported maximum incubation period of 14 days.
 Meanwhile, almost no transit systems’ discretionary demand clear fast enough to reach the floor point before community spread.

 The speed of the decline, decay rate, shows how fast the decline process is.
 The correlation reveals that faster decay rate is associated with later cliff point and earlier floor point.
 This could be because of growing awareness and fear as time passed to make people to act faster.
 This also suggests that the end date of the decline (floor point) is mostly determined by the reaction speed (decay rate) but not the start date of the decline (cliff point).